mredenti/ModernCMake/slides/episodes/variables.md

 the user experience in GUI tools
 -->

-CMake **Cache variables** are primarily used to expose build configurations to the user. <!-- User controlled build options -->
+**Cache variables** are primarily used to expose build configurations to the user. <!-- User controlled build options -->

 \vspace{0.2cm}